script-fu/script-fu.github.io/index.md

   Add that directory in Gimp as a plug-ins folder, then restart Gimp.
   *Gimp->Edit->Preferences->Folders->Plug-ins*

-* all [ plug-ins](https://github.com/script-fu/script-fu.github.io/blob/main/plug-ins) can be downloaded here
+* all [ plug-ins](https://github.com/script-fu/script-fu.github.io/blob/main/plug-ins) can be downloaded here...

 * Right click an individual file to download, Save Link As... ...Save in a plug-ins **subfolder** of the same name. e.g /plug-ins/plug-in-name/plug-in-name.scm.

 * The script file **must** also be set as an executable in the OS.
 If it's not, the plug-in won't appear...
-  In Linux, right click the file, properties->permissions->allow executing file as program
+  In Linux, right click the file, *properties->permissions->allow executing file as program*

 * Restart Gimp to see the plug-in menu.